 Licensed Acupuncturist (L.Ac.)

-Diplomate of Acupuncture and Chinese Herbal Medicine, NCCAOM (Dipl.
+Diplomate of Acupuncture and Chinese Medicine, NCCAOM (Dipl.
 O.M.)

 Matthew's treatment style centers around results-oriented treatments and he encourages his patients to take an active role in their health care.
 His practice includes treatment for a broad range of conditions including, but not limited to: injury recovery, repetitive strain injuries, chronic pain, women's health/OB-GYN, digestive disorders/IBS, and migraine/chronic headache sufferers.
 He worked several years in the office of rheumatologist Robert Pastan, M.D., and has significant experience working with complex chronic pain issues and autoimmune disorders.

-Matthew is dedicated to providing better health solutions to the community through affordable acupuncture and Chinese medicine.
+Matthew is dedicated to providing better health solutions to the community through affordable acupuncture and access to treatment.
 Aside from supervising clinics at the New England School of Acupuncture, Matthew is also a member of the Collaborative Medicine Working Group (CMWG).
 Based out of Massachusetts General Hospital, the CMWG is comprised of local physicians and health care practitioners working to encourage a collaborative approach to primary care medicine through the use and understanding of different modalities of medicine.